 Read MoreTeam Fearless!

 In an environment where there is clearly a ‘safe space’ for all team members, there is ultimately a proficient leader in place.
-By establishing the best mindsets, behaviors, and climate, the good leader is building […]
+By establishing the best mindsets, behaviors, and climate, the good leader is building psychological safety.
+A positive team environment that has made provision for that safety as well […]

 Read MoreThe Beauty of Sports: Everyone Wins When One Wins

 Every athlete influences their team.
 If an athlete is excited about being at practice or training, their excitement positively influences those around them.
-If a teammate is injured and is out for a while, the […]
+If a teammate is injured and is out for a while, the other athletes on the team are concerned for their teammate and maybe a little worried […]

 Read MoreCulture in Sports: We Focus on Athletic Success